magmide/magmide/posts/intro-verification-logic-in-magmide.md

   TODO

 - The basic unit and record and tuple types are essentially also discriminated unions, they just only have one variant!
-Deep inside Magma all types are actually represented that way, which is why an "empty" type is possible.
+Deep inside Magmide all types are actually represented that way, which is why an "empty" type is possible.

   TODO